kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 };
 ```

-The above reads that all the fields with the type `email` are going to be validated using the provided resolver function.
+This rule automatically validates all fields with the type `email` using the provided resolver function.
+Notice the arguments exposed to the resolver function to craft any validation logic possible.

-As the next step, let's create a more specific validation rule that will cover the `[name="confirmPassword"]` fields, for example:
+Following up, let's create a more specific validation rule that will cover the `[name="confirmPassword"]` fields, for example:

 ```js
 // app/validation-rules.js